 - Be ID Aware, which notifies you when your private information is compromised and shows up for sale on the Dark Web.

 Want to activate these features?
 T-Mobile customers can dial #662# on their smartphones and press the call button.
 You’ll need to download the Scam Shield app from the iOS App Store or Google Play for the proxy number.

 2. Join the National Do Not Call Registry list

 Of course, even if you activate the features above, you may still struggle with robocalls.
 Scammers often slip through the tracks to steal your money.
 According to data from market research firm Hiya, the average person who falls for a scam loses $182.

 Some unfortunate souls lose as much as $500, though.
-To make sure you don’t lose a dime, sign up for the National Do Not Call Registry.
+Sign up for the National Do Not Call Registry to make sure you don’t lose a dime.
 Putting your name on this list makes it illegal for telemarketers to call you.

 Then again, many scammers don’t follow the rules.
 Registering your number isn’t a final solution.
 It’s just another layer of protection against unwanted calls coming from within the U.S.

 Once you sign up, the Do Not Call list takes you off for-profit business call lists.
 It can take up to 31 days for the effects to kick in.
 That’s because telemarketers only update their listings periodically.

 Joining is as easy as pie.
 Go to the website donotcall.gov and enter the landline or cellphone number you want on the list.
 You can also call 1-888-382-1222 from any phone you want to put on the list.